ReadingRoomAgency/InterfaceDeveloperExercises/README.md

 # Reading Room Interface Developer Exercises

-The following are a series of exercises to show us your knowledge of HTML, CSS and JavaScript.
+The following are a series of exercises to test your knowledge of HTML, CSS and JavaScript.

 ## Exercise 1 - Header and Navigation Markup and Styling